pierre-HUGUES-emse/MAP/README.md

 ## Goal

-We try to benchmark the different algorithms
+We try to benchmark the different algorithms.